-Welcome to the Faculty of Health, Science and Sustainability as a learner studying the Science Technician pathway.
-We look forward to working with you to help you reach your goals and assist you in gaining higher qualifications through your study at Ara.
+Welcome to the Faculty of Health, Science, and Sustainability and to your enrolment as a learner studying for the Bachelor of Nursing.
+We look forward to working with you to help you reach your goals and assist you in the gaining of a health sector qualification.

-This programme information document is your essential guide for your study, so please read it carefully and keep it handy for future reference.
+This learner programme information document is your essential guide for your study, so please read it carefully and keep it handy for future reference.

-Your lecturers, tutors and support staff are approachable, friendly and committed to creating a positive, inclusive and inspiring learning environment.
-Please do not hesitate to ask questions or request help - we are here to support you.
+Your lecturers and support staff are approachable, friendly, and committed to creating a positive, enthusiastic and interesting learning environment.
+Please do not hesitate to ask questions or request help - that is why we are here.